swiftlang/swift-evolution/proposals/NNNN-swift-noasync.md

 }
 ```

-Using an API annotated with the `noasync` availability kind from an asynchronous
+The `noasync` availability attribute only prevents API usage in the immediate
-context will result in an error.
+asynchronous context; wrapping a call to an unavailable API in a synchronous
-In certain cases, it is possible to use the API safely within an asynchronous
+context and calling the wrapper will not emit an error.
+This allows for cases
-context, but not across suspension points.
+where it is possible to use the API safely within an asynchronous context, but
-The attribute only prevents API usage in the immediate asynchronous context;
+in specific ways.
+The example below demonstrates this with an example of using a
-wrapping a call to an unavailable API in a synchronous context and calling the
+pthread mutex to wrap a critical section.
+The function ensures that there cannot
-wrapper will not emit an error.
-This allows functions to wrap the API and
+be a suspension point between obtaining and releasing the lock, and therefore is
-provide a safe alternative, like the example below:
+safe for consumption by asynchronous contexts.

 ```swift
 func goodAsyncFunc(_ mutex: UnsafeMutablePointer<pthread_mutex_t>, _ op : () -> ()) async {